pluwum/shopping-list-api/README.md

 This project is part of a submission for week two of Andela BootCamp UG CH3 2017.
 All the features available are developed as specified by the assignment
 # Installation

+1. Setup a virtual environment

-1. First: Install the required packages pip -r install requirements.txt
+2. Install the required packages pip -r install requirements.txt

-2. Secondly: Setup the DB using the manage.py script
+3. Setup the DB using the manage.py script

     `python manage.py db init`